 We have filed with the SEC a registration statement on Form S-1 under the Securities Act, with respect to our ordinary shares offered by this prospectus.
 This prospectus, which forms part of the registration statement, does not contain all of the information set forth in the registration statement and the exhibits to the registration statement.
 Some items are omitted in accordance with the rules and regulations of the SEC.
-For further information about us and our ordinary shares, we refer you to the registration statement and the exhibits to the registration statement.
-You may read and copy the registration statement, including the exhibits to the registration statement, at the SEC's Public Reference Room at 100 F Street, N.E., Washington, D.C.
+For further information about us and our ordinary shares, we refer you to the registration statement and the exhibits to the registration statement and the exhibits to the registration statement, including the exhibits to the registration statement, at the SEC's Public Reference Room at 100 F Street, N.E., Washington, D.C.
 20549.
 You can obtain information on the operation of the Public Reference Room by calling the SEC at 1-800-SEC-0330.
-In addition, the SEC maintains an internet site at www.sec.gov, from which you can electronically access the registration statement, including the exhibits to the registration statement.
+In addition, the SEC maintains an internet site at www.sec.gov, from which you can electronically access the registration statement, including the exhibits to the registration statement, including the exhibits to the registration statement.